NeyoCreator/Azania_Project/README.md

 # Azanai
-Through this readme, we will cover three questions regarding project.Azania is a platform that provides a digital token as a medium of exchange. the token will be called Dinar (DN).
+Through this readme, we will cover three questions regarding the project.
+Azania is a platform that provides a digital token as a medium of exchange. the token will be called Dinar (DN).